home-assistant/developers.home-assistant/docs/documenting/standards.md

 ## Glossary & Terminology Tooltips

-The documentation should be written in a way that it is understandable for everyone.
-To help with that, we have a [glossary of terms](https://www.home-assistant.io/docs/glossary/) that are used in the across Home Assistant, including our documentation.
+The documentation should be written in a way that is understandable for everyone.
+To help with that, we have a [glossary of terms](https://www.home-assistant.io/docs/glossary/) that are used across Home Assistant, including our documentation.

-If you use a term that is not in the glossary, feel free to add; or improve the definition of an existing terms.
+If you use a term that is not in the glossary, feel free to add; or improve the definition of an existing term.

-Additionally, we have a terminology tooltip available, that can added to works everywhere in the documentation.
+Additionally, we have a terminology tooltip available, that can be added to works everywhere in the documentation.
 This tooltip will show a definition of the term when the user hovers over it and provides a link for more information.
 This provides instant context to terminology a user might not